Understanding the Differences Between Online Reviews and Pre-Market Product Testing

 Whether writing them or reading them, online reviews are part of day-to-day life as consumers.
 We all mostly trust them, too.
 Research has found that upwards of 90% of consumers trust online reviews as much as a personal recommendation.
 Further, 93% of consumers are influenced by online reviews prior to making a purchase decision.

 Online reviews are not only impacting consumers.
 Ratings and reviews have become almost essential for today’s brands and retailers.
-Today, businesses are trying to close the gap between launching products and the first product reviews as early reviews can drive faster sales.
+Today, businesses are trying to close the gap between launching products and the first product reviews.
+Early reviews can drive faster sales.
 While this tactic can be at the risk of unexpected product experiences and even negative brand perception, product reviews are often driven to:

 1. Accelerate sales after product launch